The ZX calculus is a language for surface code lattice surgery: Introduction

+With the development of (small-scale, noisy) devices, quantum computing is in the midst of moving from concept to mature technology \cite{IBM,google}.
+As we try to determine how best to make quantum technology scalable, it becomes apparent that new theoretical tools would be useful, both to organise the components of quantum computers, and to reason effectively about the way that these systems are constructed.

+A key element of any such large-scale fault-tolerant architecture is quantum error correction \cite{van2013blueprint,terhal2015}.
+Currently the technique of choice for flexibility and efficient use of resources is the surface code with lattice surgery \cite{bravyikitaev,melattice,fowler2018low}.
+The surface code, in this case, encodes a single logical qubit in the state of many entangled qubits in a single planar surface (a quantum memory).
+Error detection and correction are performed by the repeated measurement of stabilizers across the surface, to track how noise affects the encoded data.
+Lattice surgery operations are performed by splitting surfaces into two or more (using measurements), and by merging two or more surfaces together (by further stabilizer measurements).

-An intriguing feature of lattice surgery is that it necessarily involves quantum transformations of memories by CPTP maps which are not unitary transformations.
-Two-qubit operations such as CNOTs may be realised deterministically, using classical processing similar to that involved in standard teleportation, but the primitive operations {(``split'' and ``merge'')} do not rest easily with the standard unitary circuit model.
-This makes it hard efficiently to design, verify, and compile {novel} surgery patterns.
+An intriguing feature of lattice surgery operations is that they necessarily involve quantum transformations of memories by CPTP maps which are not unitary transformations.
+Two-qubit operations in the previously-standard circuit model, such as a \cnot, may be realised deterministically in lattice surgery, using classical processing similar to that involved in standard teleportation.
+However, the basic split and merge operations themselves do not rest easily with the standard unitary circuit model.
+The absence of a notation or language specifically for lattice surgery has made it hard efficiently to design, verify, and compile {novel} surgery patterns.
+It has also lead to the occasional misrepresentation of lattice surgery as a method for merely simulating unitary gates, rather than a set of computational primitives in its own right.
+Previous methods for representing lattice surgery include as square patches \cite{herrnoridevitt}, moving squares around in a `game' style \cite{litinski2019game}, and as 3D space-time figures in CAD software \cite{gidney2018efficient}.
+In all cases, these representations get visually and technically unwieldy very quickly, making design, optimisation, and particularly verification (that a lattice surgery procedure is doing what we think) challenging.

-In this paper, in addition to a more fine-grained analysis of lattice surgery operations and corrections than {appears in the existing literature}, we demonstrate that lattice surgery is a model for the \textit{ZX calculus}, {an abstract graphical language for tensor networks}.
-We show how diagrams in the calculus describe exactly the lattice surgery primitives of split and merge, including their non-deterministic {byproduct operations}.
-By {transformations of these diagrams, new surgery procedures can be discovered}.
-This work provides a ready-made syntax for computations realised using surface codes via lattice surgery, and a deeply practical spur for further development of tools for the ZX calculus.
+In this paper we link the operations of lattice surgery directly to a pre-existing diagrammatic language for quantum computing: the ZX calculus.
+Developed over the last ten years, the ZX calculus (sometimes referred to simply as ``ZX'') is an abstract graphical language for tensor networks that is complete for quantum mechanics \cite{zxbook,HNW}.
+We show in this paper how the lattice surgery primitives of split and merge --- including their non-deterministic byproduct operations --- are precisely captured by some of the simplest diagrams of this calculus.
+In order to do this, we also give a more fine-grained analysis of lattice surgery operations and corrections than {appears in the pre-existing literature}.
+The ZX calculus is therefore a language for lattice surgery, meaning that results of work on the calculus can be imported directly for use with lattice surgery.